 All full- and part-time students receiving federal financial aid must be in good academic standing and making satisfactory progress.
 These standards, defined below, must also be met for students to receive state aid.
-Satisfactory academic progress will be evaluated at the end of fall semester by the Registrar and Director of Student Financial Aid.
-Students nearing the minimum GPA will be notified and placed on Financial Aid warning.
-At the end of spring semester, students will be evaluated again and notified of Bad Satisfactory Academic Progress and notified with an opportunity to appeal for eligible federal and state aid for the upcoming year.
+Satisfactory academic progress will be evaluated at the end of each semester by the Registrar and Director of Student Financial Aid.
+At the end of each semester, students will be evaluated for the notified if they are not meeting SAP requirements.
+The first semester a student does not meet SAP requirements they are placed on Financial Aid Warning.
+At the end of the following semester if a student is still not meeting SAP requirements they are then placed on Financial Aid Suspension.